-- Where the floodplain predominantly provides a storage function, compensatory storage should be provided on a level for level basis to balance the total area that will be lost through infilling where the floodplain provides static storage. - The provision of the compensatory storage should be in close proximity to the area that storage is being lost from (i.e. within the same flood cell). - The land proposed to provide the compensatory storage area must be within the ownership / control of the developer. - The land being given over to storage must be land which does not flood in the 1% AEP event (i.e. Flood Zone B or C). - The compensatory storage area should be constructed before land is raised to facilitate development. - Within currently developed areas the impact of loss of storage should also be investigated for the 0.1% AEP event, and further compensatory storage provided if the development is shown to have a negative impact on flood risk elsewhere. - Where the floodplain functions primarily as a conveyance route, hydraulic modelling may be sufficient to demonstrate a lack of impact as a result of either the loss or reprofiling of floodplain, whilst still retaining the conveyance function. - In a defended site, compensatory storage is not required, but the impact of removing the net reduction in floodplain storage should be assessed for the 0.1% AEP event or a breach of these defences. - The provision of compensatory storage or remodelling of floodplain areas for conveyance purposes must not alter the geomorphological or ecological regime of the watercourse and will take into account the Ecological network as set out in Appendix 10 of the County Development Plan.
+- The land being given over to storage must be land which does not flood in the 1% AEP event (i.e. Flood Zone B or C). - The compensatory storage area should be constructed before land is raised to facilitate development. - Within currently developed areas the impact of loss of storage should also be investigated for the 0.1% AEP event, and further compensatory storage provided if the development is shown to have a negative impact on flood risk elsewhere. - Where the floodplain functions primarily as a conveyance route, hydraulic modelling may be sufficient to demonstrate a lack of impact as a result of a loss or reprofiling of floodplain, whilst still retaining the conveyance function. - In a defended site, compensatory storage is not required, but the impact of removing the net reduction in floodplain storage should be assessed for the 0.1% event or a breach of these defences. - The provision of compensatory storage or remodelling of floodplain areas for conveyance purposes must not alter the geomorphological or ecological regime of the watercourse and will take into account the Ecological network as set out in Appendix 10 of the County Development Plan, which will include the forthcoming Wildlife Corridor Plan.